 Furthermore, long-term erosion served to create a variety of incredible shapes out of the rocks.
 This includes several sharply contrasting features.
 However, it mainly consists of tall columns and small valleys with steeply vertical slopes.

 All of this began during the Permian Period, about 230 million years ago.
 In addition, the same geological process also formed the surrounding mountain range.
 However, Nature did not simply stop there with its work at building this marvelous site.

 That holds true due to one particularly startling fact.
 At a later period, the region actually formed the floor of a small, shallow sea.
 This body of water served as the source of much of the material the stunning formation remains comprised of today.

 Belogradchik Rocks Location and Geography

-The magnificent Belogradchik Rocks formed in a region of the world already known for its natural beauty.
-That’s the region that now constitutes the country of Bulgaria, in Europe.
+The Belogradchik Rocks formed in a region of the world known for its natural beauty.
+That’s region now constitutes the country of Bulgaria, in Europe.
 Further, the impressive structures appear on a small portion of the western slopes of the Balkan Mountains.

-In conclusion, the total area of the breathtaking geological formations cover an area measuring roughly 19 sq mi (50 sq km).
-Furthermore, the natural formations actually appear in five amazing groupings.
+In conclusion, the total area of the geological formations covers an area measuring 19 sq mi (50 sq km).
+The natural formations actually appear in five amazing groupings.
 Finally, the largest of the natural formations sits near the town of Belogradchik, hence the name.